-- (1) Preprofessional Requirements: ECON 101, ECON 102, MATH 113, STAT 151, one of ENGL 111, 112, 113, 114.
+- (1) Preprofessional Requirements: ECON 101, ECON 102, MATH 113, STAT 151, ★6 in junior level English which includes any 100-level ENGL and a maximum of ★3 in WRS.
 Completion of these courses or their equivalents is normally a prerequisite to admission to any of the BCom programs.
-Where a student is deficient in any of these requirements, probationary admission may be granted if the deficient course(s) is/ are made up in the first year the student is registered in the Faculty of Business. - (2) Primary Core: BUS 201, ACCTG 311, SMO 201, MARK 301, FIN 301, MGTSC 312.
+Where a student is deficient in any of these requirements, probationary admission may be granted if the deficient course(s) is/are made up in the first year the student is registered in the Faculty of Business. - (2) Primary Core: BUS 201, ACCTG 311, SMO 201, MARK 301, FIN 301, MGTSC 312.
 These courses or their equivalents are required for all BCom students and are normally taken as a cohort in Year Two. - (3) Secondary Core: ACCTG 322, MIS 311, B LAW 301, MGTSC 352, BUEC 311, BUEC 479, SMO 441.
 These courses are required by most but not all of the major areas of specialization in the BCom (General) and in the other BCom programs.
 Students should consult the detailed course requirements under each program and each major. - (4) Senior Business Electives: All courses at the 400-level offered by the Faculty of Business, and courses at the 300-level where these are not part of the Primary core.
 Secondary core courses not required to fulfil major or program requirements are also acceptable as Senior Business electives.
 Individual departments may deem other courses acceptable as substitutes for Senior Business courses.
 ECON 281 is permitted as a substitute for BUEC 311 in many majors.
 See §64.1.4(4) below. - (5) Electives Outside Business: Any course offered by the University of Alberta in any Faculty except Business. - (6) Free Electives: Any course offered by the University of Alberta in any Faculty including Business.